ChloeWKY/CopyClip/README.md

 ### Prerequisites

-You need to have the following installed:
+Ensure the following tools are installed:

 - Rust
 - Node.js